The Beit Trust offers annually a number of

 registration, enrolment, exam fees, international travel to COSECSA

-seminars, a computer, graduation costs at two levels, and a contribution
+seminars, graduation costs at two levels, and a personal

-2 years study (MSC), with Fellowship after 5 years (FSC).
+2 years study (MCS), with Fellowship after 5 years (FCS).
 For details of

-how to apply, please contact the COSECSA offices in Arusha, Tanzania at
+how to apply, please contact the COSECSA offices in Arusha, Tanzania.

 further information visit their web site at

-that a separate selection and sponsorship mechanism applies.
-Please see the
+that a separate selection and sponsorship mechanism applies

 Back to Home Page